How to Grow Zucchini in Containers

 Are you a brand new gardener?
 Not sure what to plant and how to plant it?
 I can help.
 Check out the Ultimate Beginning Gardener Bundle and you'll have a great garden in no time!

 You'll have the most success growing the compact, "bush type" zucchini in containers.
-Here are my favorite varieties of container zucchini plants.
-Let's get growing!
+My favorites are:

 Planting Zucchini: Sun, Water, Soil